-After a requirement has been identified and the best means of satisfying the requirement selected, the City Department should prepare a draft specification t.
-The City Department stakeholders should review and revise the draft of the specification as necessary to produce the final specification.
+After a requirement has been identified and the best means of satisfying the requirement selected, the City Department should prepare a draft specifications.
+The City Department stakeholders should review and revise the draft of the specifications as necessary to produce the final specifications.

-The RFB Specification Form (change name of form to reflect use of RFP, RFQ as well) can assist the City Department on developing the draft specifications for a solicitation.
+The Specification Form can assist the City Department on developing the draft specifications for a solicitation.
 The format and contents of each specification will be determined by the nature of the purchase.
 There is no universally suitable formula to be followed, however the Specification Form can help assist in the process and can be found here.